MrLixm/MrLixm.github.io/content/blog/opendrt.rst

 I'm still digging on the subject trying to gather more info and as such will close the topic

-So for now, using the presets is I think a good practice.
+So for now, using the presets is, I think a good practice.

 Nuke
 ----

-*(For now i'm only going to show how you can use it in Nuke as I'm not that familiar with Resolve yet.)*
+*(For now i'm only going to show how you can use it in Nuke as I don't have a Resolve License)*

 1. `Download the .nk file <https://raw.githubusercontent.com/jedypod/open-display-transform/main/display-transforms/nuke/OpenDRT.nk>`_
    (Right click on the page > save as > save it somewhere)